remogatto/gospeccy/README.md

 Then put your snapshots, system roms or script files in the corresponding folder.
-After this, to load `$HOME/.gospeccy/sna/somegame.sna` simply execute:
+After this, to load `$HOME/.gospeccy/sna/somegame.z80` simply execute:

 <pre>
-gospeccy somegame.sna
+gospeccy somegame.z80
 </pre>

 The same applies to `load()` and `script()` functions in the